Chinese ‘S9110’ aka ‘Fashion’ Watch Phone Review

 Camera comparison between Nova N800 and ‘S9110’

-Comparison between the camera of the Nova N800 (left) and the camera in this watch phone (right).
 Click the image to see the right photo in its original resolution.

 Usability

 Of course, one of the first things I checked was the battery life or autonomy.
-The batteries of the ‘S9110’ only have 480 mAh, 67% of the capacity of the Nova's.
+The batteries of the ‘S9110’ are labeled “480 mAh”, which is 67% of the capacity of the Nova's.
 Given the fact that the screen is larger and the phone seems to run faster overall, I feared for the battery life.
 However, my first tests indicate that the phone can run for slightly longer than four full days on one charge when not used intensively (a few short calls, checking the time now and then, taking a few photos, bluetooth mostly off).
 That's less than the 120 hours the seller claims, but it is slightly better than 67% of the autonomy of the Nova and still OK for such a thin and small gadget.
 Charging the battery is done through the USB cable, which you can either plug into the wall charger or an USB port on a PC.
 The cable does not have a standard mini-USB plug this time, but some proprietary plug that is also used on other popular Chinese phones like the i9.
 However, the pin-out of the plug is different from any other phone that uses this shape of plug.
 The concept of ‘standardisation’ doesn't seem to have seeped through in China.

 The ‘Fashion’ phone vs. the Nova